Art Nouveau posters and graphic arts: France

 Manuel Orazi (1860–1934) was born in Rome, but came to work in Paris in 1892 as an illustrator for novels and magazines.
 In 1895 he made a series of symbolist illustrations, called The Magic Calendar.
 His best known Art Nouveau work is the poster for La Maison Moderne, a shop of Art Nouveau interior design which competed with that of Samuel Bing, which combined a dozen aspects of Art Nouveau into a single illustration.
-Orazi also made illustrations of Sarah Berhnardt, including a poster of her as the Byzantine Empress Theodora, surrounded by mosaic patterns.
+Orazi also made illustrations of Sarah Bernhardt, including a poster of her as the Byzantine Empress Theodora, surrounded by mosaic patterns.

 Belgium

 The first Art Nouveau architecture had appeared in Belgium in 1893, and Belgian graphic artists were quick to use the style.
 The most prominent was Henri Privat-Livemont, a member of the symbolist movement, who made his reputation as a member of the Circle of Artists of Schaerbeek, a group of artists in that neighborhood of Brussels.
 He became highly successful for the discreetly erotic women in his advertising posters, filled with the sinuous lines that were trademark of Art Nouveau.

 Henri Meunier (1873-1922) was another very successful Belgian graphic designer and painter (1873–1922).
 The curling Art Nouveau lines appeared in each poster, in costumes or in the rising steam from a cup of coffee.
 His posters were so popular that he sold them to collectors by subscription, a practice soon followed by other prominent Art Nouveau poster designers, including Alphonse Mucha.